-During 2014, Crombie REIT instituted a distribution reinvestment plan ("DRIP") whereby Canadian resident REIT unitholders may elect to automatically have their distributions reinvested in additional REIT units.
+Crombie REIT has instituted a distribution reinvestment plan ("DRIP") whereby Canadian resident REIT unitholders may elect to automatically have their distributions reinvested in additional REIT units.
 The Company has enrolled in the DRIP to maintain its economic and voting interest in Crombie REIT.
-Units acquired under the DRIP will be issued directly from treasury of Crombie REIT at a price equal to 97 percent of the volume-weighted average trading price of the REIT units on the Toronto Stock Exchange ("TSX") for the five trading days immediately preceding the relevant distribution payment date.